In This Article

 | Beans / lentils | Dry storage | Pressure can (cooked) |

-Priority order for building this out — based on cost per stored calorie and complexity:
+Priority order for building this out — based on cost per stored calorie and practical complexity:

 Final Verdict